Lecrapouille/OpenGlassBox/README.md

   - ResourceBinCollection is simply named Resources (collection of Resource).
   - Unit to is now named ??? (to be defined).
   - SimulationDefinitionLoader is now renamed ScriptParser.
-  - I added class Dijkstra instead of the method Path::FindNextPoint implementing a dynamic A* algorithm.
 - The original project did not implement Area class (aka Zone).
+Area manages Units (creation, upgrade, destruction).
 This is also has to be added for this project.
-- Currently an Unit shall be coupled to a Node of the Path.
+Currently an Unit shall be coupled to a Node of the Path.
+This is not particurlaly nice since it creates lot of graph nodes.
+- The original project implemented a dynamic A* algorithm in Path::FindNextPoint.
+I have created a Dijkstra class instead.
+- Work in progress:
+  - Update the dynamic A* algorithm to take into account of the traffic flow instead of shorter path.
+Make parallel the algorithm (dispatch over all CPU cores).
-- (work in progress) Class coupling simplification from the initial code.
-Still in progress but Agent in the original code known by Node but not by Ways this can more difficult to compute flow.
-Still in progress D* algorithm is made inside the Node class will be made by a separated class.
-Unit are linked to a Node on a Path this is not great since that force splitting Ways to add Node and makes the graph grows up too much.
+- Agent in the original code known by Node this can more difficult to compute flow.
+Should be better to be directly attached to Ways.
 - Currently I made a quick & dirty script straightforward parser.
 I wish to replace it by Forth parser.
 - Wish to show SimCity as a spreadsheet: insert/edit cells to add simulation rules.

 ## Screenshot

+Note: the screenshot may not refer to the current developement state and also depends on smulation script.
 ![alt tag](https://github.com/Lecrapouille/OpenGlassBox/blob/master/doc/OpenGlassBox.png)
+For this particular screenshot:
 - In pink: houses.
-- In cyan: works.
+- In cyan: factories.
+- In yellow: People going from houses to factories.
-- In red: People travelling.
+- In white: People going from factories to houses.
 - In grey: path (nodes and ways).
+- In blue: water (producted by factories).
+- In green: grass (consumes water).
+- Grid: city holding maps (grass, water), paths (ways, nodes) and units.

+## How to play?

+For the moment, you cannot construct you game interactively.
+A prebuild game is made in `main.cpp` inside `bool GlassBox::initSimulation()`.
+You can type the `d` key for show a debug window showing intenral states.

 ## References